 the given function the specified number of times.
 For example,

-should be equivalent to (do-twice f)
+(iterate 2 f) should be equivalent to (do-twice f), and

 (define add5 (iterate 5 add1)) (check-expect (add5 3) 8)What does

-(iterate 3 sqr)
+(iterate 3 sqr) do?

-What about (iterate 5 sqr)
+What about (iterate 5 sqr)?

-(iterate 3 (iterate 3 sqr))
+(iterate 3 (iterate 3 sqr))?

-(iterate 3 do-twice)
+(iterate 3 do-twice)?

 For these problems, you'll need to be in DrScheme's Advanced language.

-Develop a function named next
+Develop a function named next that

 takes no arguments, but each time you call it, it returns how many